 Why This law matters

 Europe’s gender pay gap remains stubbornly wide.
-On average, women still earn roughly 13 percent less than men across the EU.
+On average, women still earn roughly 12 percent less than men across the EU.
 Pay discrimination often stays hidden because employers rarely disclose how they set pay or give employees the ability to compare compensation.
 To address this structural problem, the EU adopted the Pay Transparency Directive (Directive (EU) 2023/970) in April 2023.
-The law entered into force on 7 June 2023, and Member States have three years—from June 2023 to June 2026—to transpose its provisions into national law.
-This means employers across the bloc must be ready to comply by June 2026.
+The law entered into force on 6 June 2023, and Member States had three years, from June 2023 to June 2026, to transpose its provisions into national law.
+That means the 7 June 2026 transposition deadline is now here, and employers across the bloc must be ready to comply.
 Some countries already have pay‑gap reporting laws in place; others will have to introduce entirely new regimes.
 This guide explains what the directive requires and how European businesses can prepare.

 1. Pay Transparency before employment